sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 [tsfep-release time="-1"]

 * **Added:** The rater now spawns a new processing thread to calculate scores asynchronously.
-	* This means you can write more content uninterrupted as the parser is caclulating its scores.
+	* This means you can write more content uninterrupted as the parser is calculating its scores.
 	* This also means that the thread isn't interfering with tedious and heavy content painting, as such, the performance increased tremendously.
 * **Added:** The plugin now tests for and informs on parsing failures.
-	* **Note:** A failure fires automatically if the rater is stuck for longer than 30 seconds.
-This allows your OS to allocate a better core affinity when reattempting.
+	* **Note:** A failure fires automatically if the rater is stuck for longer than 30 seconds; this allows your computer to allocate a better core affinity when reattempting.
+For more information, see the [FAQ](#faq).
 * **Improved:** General parsing performance by refactoring HTML tag exclusions, you'll now get results up to ten times quicker, relatively.
-* **Improved:** Upgraded the JS version requirements, and as such, all known unicode punctuation can be excluded correctly.
+* **Improved:** The JS version requirements are upgraded, and as such, all known Unicode punctuation can be excluded correctly.
+* **Improved:** The subject density rater is now more accurate, as it removes more redundant information than before.
+* **Fixed:** Purposeless keywords are no longer (incorrectly) parsed, like an emoji or a dot.
+* **Fixed:** The rater is no longer affected by race conditions, which might cause it to display old information.

 ### 1.2.0